モロッコ

 Between blue and red

-Sand, stones, and voices intertwine
+Sand, stones, and voices overlap

-A landscape that is not defined by color emerges
+A landscape not defined by color rises

 Signature points